 Editing: Editing involves making changes and suggestions that will improve the overall quality of your writing, particularly concerning language use and expression.

-Proofreading: Proofreading comes after editing and is a process of correcting grammar mistakes, punctuation, spelling, and other language errors.
+Proofreading: Proofreading comes after editing and correcting grammar mistakes, punctuation, spelling, and other language errors.
 Proofreading is the final step in creating a written piece, document, or text.

 The demand for proofreaders has increased with the extensive use of the web, blogs, and online courses.